 Check out this Ideal Savings review for more information.

 A savings account is a bank account where you keep money while earning interest.
 Unlike a chequing account, most savings accounts do not require a monthly fee; however, transaction fees may be applicable when you withdraw or transfer funds.

 The interest rate paid on your savings is either flat, tiered, or promotional.

 A flat regular rate is paid regardless of your balance (unless a minimum balance is specified); a tiered rate may apply when your savings is over a certain amount, and promotional rates are good for a specified length of time.

-Savings accounts are relatively safe, although, they rarely pay you a lot of interest.
+Savings accounts are relatively safe, although they rarely pay you much interest.

 Some reasons why you may want to keep money in a savings account include:

-- Keep your money in a safe place while getting something in return i.e. interest
+- Keep your money safe while getting something in return, i.e. interest.

 Types of Savings Accounts